How effective is stem cell treatment for multiple sclerosis?

 What is Multiple Sclerosis and how does it affect the patient?

-Can stem cells help treat multiple sclerosis MS?
+Can stem cells help treat multiple sclerosis?

 Medications exist that can try to slow the process or help manage symptoms by blocking immune responses, but nothing specifically targets the strange autoimmune reaction to the myelin sheath.
 While these medications are helpful and provide relief and time for people struggling with MS, it is unable to fix the damaged neurons or reverse the condition.
 Stem cell therapy for MS is a new form of regenerative medicine that has the potential to slow and in some ways reverse the progression.